-- 3.9.
-Hampshire County Council Safety and Parking Team have been consulted on the local policy. - 3.10.
-The Portfolio Holder for Operational Services has reviewed the proposed policy in conjunction with the Hampshire County Council Operational Policy and supports the proposals. - 3.11.
-The Councils Policy and Project Advisory Board have also been consulted on the proposed changes to the criteria for consultation.
+- 3.10.
+Hampshire County Council Safety and Parking Team have been consulted on the local policy. - 3.11.
+The Portfolio Holder for Operational Services has reviewed the proposed policy in conjunction with the Hampshire County Council Operational Policy and supports the proposals.

+3.12.
+The Council's Policy Panel Advisory Board were consulted on the 25th March 2020 on the proposed changes to the criteria for consultation.

-4. RECOMMENDATION
+4. IMPLICATIONS